 How do I troubleshoot high CPU usage in Amazon Redshift?

-Amazon Redshift is designed to utilize all available resources while performing queries.
-Therefore, it's expected to see spikes in CPU usage in your Amazon Redshift cluster.
+Amazon Redshift is designed to utilize all available resources while running queries.
+That means that you can expect to see spikes in CPU usage in your Redshift cluster.
 An increase in CPU utilization can depend on factors such as cluster workload, skewed and unsorted data, or leader node tasks.

-However, if your CPU usage impacts your query time, consider the following approaches:
+However, if your CPU usage impacts your query time, then consider the following approaches:

 - Maintain your data hygiene.